k8ssandra/k8ssandra/docs/content/en/install/doks/_index.md

 * 3x 2TB Block Storage Volumes (provisioned automatically during installation of K8ssandra)
 * 1x DigitalOcean Spaces bucket for backups

+{{% alert title="Warning" color="success" %}}
+The instance flavors specified here may not be available to all accounts.
+If these higher capacity instances are unavailable reach out to Digital Ocean support to increase your limits.
+{{% /alert %}}

 On this infrastructure the K8ssandra installation will consist of the following workloads.

 * 3x instance Apache Cassandra cluster